 These paths -especially the one from the Cayolle- don’t have any major difficulty, but they can be really painful in the summer’s heat.
 It’s not recommended for young children.

 - Parking Fees: There is a toll down the calanque 4,5€ for each car.

 - My suggestions: The warning above shouldn’t prevent you from visiting Sormiou.
 It is truly one of the most outstanding calanques of Marseille.
-If you go there by car of motorcycle, wake up early to enter before the gate closes.
-See times to visit.
-On the way back, the guards will open.
+If you go there by car of motorcycle, see times to visit.
 If you prefer to walk, you should prefer to depart from the parking of the Baumettes, way nicer.

 - You can also get to the Calanque de Sormiou by boat.
 More info here